MJMNEURON/TC_model/README.md

 # TC_model

-Implementation of the LGN-PGN-Cx loop.
+Implementation of the LGN-PGN-Cx loop using the NEURON simulation environment with Python interface.

 **_Usage:_**